maxnd/mxMarkEdit/README.md

 In the todo items, it’s possible to add a deadline.
 The format of the date should be `year-month-day`, where month and day are always of two digits.
 The date must be followed by 3 separator characters before the title of the todo item.
 For instance: `- [X] 2024-12-05 • Buy some food`.
 The shortcut `Meta + T` mentioned also below insert automatically the todo marker and the deadline in the proper format with a delay in days that is specified by the user in the options of the app (the default is 7 days).

+To assign a todo item to one or more resources (persons), insert their names everywhere in the title of the item preceded by `@`; each resource name must end with a space, a period, a comma, a colon or a semicolon.
+For instance: `- [X] 2024-12-05 • @Mark, @John - Buy some food`, or `- [X] 2024-12-05 • @Mark; @John. - Buy some food`.
+It will be possible to filter the todo items by resource in the todo form.

 ## Tables

 At the bottom of the text there’s an Excel-like grid of 105 columns and 10,000 rows which may contain simple tables, which are horizontal portions of this grid.
 This is hidden by default, and can be shown dragging up with the mouse the splitter at the bottom of the text, or with the shortcut `Meta` + `Shift` + `T`.
 In the first column on the left, named `Tables names`, the user must type the name of a table (e.g. `Books`), and in the columns at its right (`A1`, `B1`, etc.) all the necessary fields (e.g. `Author`, `Title`, `Year`, etc.).
 The name in the first column is shown with the color of the `headings 2`, while the fields have the color of the `headings 3`.
 Below the fields, it’s possible to insert any kind of data.
 It’s possible to add more tables in the grid, adding other names under the `Table names` column followed by some fields, like in the second screenshot above.